Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Biology/001 Micro-organisms.md

 Parasitism is a close and permanent association between two organisms in which one benefits and the other is harmed.

 ### Malaria
+Malaria is a disease caused by a protozoan parasite.
+It is transmitted by a vector - the Anopheles mosquitos.
+The symptoms of malaria include shivering, fever, sweating, joint pain, vomiting and anaemia.

+They typically occur cyclically every two to three days.